CODWRD/Nodefarm/README.md

-# Nodefarm
 # 🌱 NodeFarm

 NodeFarm is a learning project that simulates a simple farm product marketplace.
-It displays product **nutrients, country of origin, price, quantity, and description**.
-Built with **Node.js**, it demonstrates backend development concepts through data handling and server-side rendering.
+It displays product nutrients, country of origin, price, quantity, and description Built with Node.js, it demonstrates backend development concepts through data handling and server-side rendering.

 ---